hapgood-brian/preCog/README.md

 Then you'll have a lovely window.
 Hit Command+B and your program is produced!

-### Which version of Lua?

-First off, I'll upgrade to 5.4 very soon.
-I can't wait to get my grubby little hands on the new const keyword and the generational garbage collector.
-It'll only make Cog all that more powerful.
-So look forward to that and bringing back lualib.
-An improved maths library etc.

-#### A note on Cog's wrapping of Lua 5.3

-Basic Lua works like you'd expect... most of the time.
-Now I will mention at the top of this examples section that the Lua scripts cog employs are sandboxed.
-All *basic* Lua functionality is available but dangerous stuff is not.
-Things like `require()` are re-routed through the EON engine's GFC layer, which is nice and open source.
-That way I can control access and do clever stuff like locating your files with the macOS `locate` command instead of the usual Lua path.

-#### A note on #include""

-Wertdaferk!!!
-Now, not only do all the basics work (I'm working on the math library, bare with me), but I have extended the language somewhat.
-This was done for purely pragmatic reasons.
-For example, I missed the preprocessor in Lua so I added a barebones one.
-Purists will hate me, that's ok.
-The C/C++ crowd will want to pull it out by the roots and chuck it.
-That's okay too.
-I love the require() statement, it's very cool but there are times when I rather quick-and-dirty wise want to just include another Lua script and NOT have it interpreted.
-I want to say "local something = whatever" in one file and use it in another.

-## About EON (the underpinnings)

-The EON engine is completely code modular so what made sense for the first iteration of Cog was to include the most basic module there is: GFC or the Game Foundation Classes.
-Most of this code is exposed to Lua so you can actually code up some great disk hacks and asset processing.
-It includes the universal engine file format, or .eon files, EON prefabs, memory management, an amazing little cvar system and much much more.
-My vision for Cog was to not only build projects but build assets you can use in C#, Lua and C++, the trifecta of languages supported by the engine.
-The only thing that's different between the big brother EON++ and the core EON that ships with Cog is the graphics and C# layers have been pulled out.
-Otherwise they're pretty much the same.

-Look for EON++ in the near future as part of the Swordlight SDK.

 ## Getting Started

 Things couldn't be more simpler to get things running.
 If you want to just use